hoominkani/youtube-transcript-fetcher/README.md

 Before you begin, ensure you have met the following requirements:
 - Docker and Docker Compose are installed on your machine.
-- Python 3 and pip are installed for backend development.

 ## Installation